 Tournament Rules

-Check in for each event is 9:00 am with event start time of 10:00 am.
+Check in for each event is 9:00 am with the event start time of 10:00 am.

 These are USBC certified events and are open to youth bowlers that hold a current/sanctioned USBC youth/adult membership.
 Non-members are not eligible.
 No one who has graduated high school is eligible for these events.
 Birthdates for events include: